Your First Light

 Proper care of your candle’s wick is important.

-Your first light can be done as soon as you remove the dust cover!
-The wick has already been pre-cut for you at the Yard on a 15 degree angle, so that when you first light your candle, the flame will regulate itself.
+Your wick has already been pre-cut for you at the Yard on a 15 degree angle, so that when you first light your candle, the flame will regulate itself.
 This allows the candle to settle into its own natural wick-to-wax ratio, creating the most optimal burn for your candle!
 We recommend that your candle burn for approximately 2-4 hrs or until the wax has fully melted to the outside edge of the can; this is essential to create your candle's memory burn.
 If the memory burn is not achieved at your first light, then your candle will begin to tunnel – resulting in a very weak flame that won't stay lit.

 Maintaining Wick Health